aprameyap/linear-state-space-model/README.md

 This text is purely copy pasted from: [https://lpsa.swarthmore.edu/Representations/SysRepSS.html](https://lpsa.swarthmore.edu/Representations/SysRepSS.html) to give some context about state space representation.

-Why pytorch?
-Just for fun.
+Why PyTorch?
+Just for fun :)